cwray07/miRNA_analysis/README.md

 ![msedge_9SzgVkXphp](https://user-images.githubusercontent.com/75036690/141295713-83cdc489-4c10-4a34-9c2d-2920bbb9bf22.png)

-Note that we have a peak around 30bp - this could be [piRNA](https://en.wikipedia.org/wiki/Piwi-interacting_RNA), another form of small RNA which is known to have peaks around this length but for now we'll be focusing on miRNAs
+Note that we have a peak around 30bp - this could be [piRNA](https://en.wikipedia.org/wiki/Piwi-interacting_RNA), another form of small RNA which is known to have peaks around this length or just tRNA fragments but for now we'll be focusing on miRNAs

 ## A quick note...